 - Capture Everything: Use whiteboards, sticky notes, your phone camera, or digital tools to record every idea.
 This ensures that nothing is lost and provides a reference for later discussions.

 - Avoid Criticism: During the ideation phase, the focus should be on quantity, not quality.
 Avoid critiquing ideas as they come up by using techniques like a “parking lot” or the “I like…” technique.
 There will be time for evaluation later.

 - Warm-Up Activities: Start with a quick, unrelated creative exercise to get participants in the right mindset and demonstrate the expectations.

 Techniques for Group Ideation

 Both ideation techniques and consensus-reaching strategies are crucial for effective creative problem-solving.
 They ensure that a diverse range of ideas are considered and that the group can move forward with solutions that have broad support.
-Here are six ideas for you to try today.
+Here are six CPS techniques to try today.

 🤩Crazy Eights (a Learning Rebels favorite)

 Definition: A rapid sketching exercise where participants fold a sheet of paper into eight frames and then have eight minutes to fill each frame with a different idea.